 Here’s more on the Los Angeles teams:

-• The Lakers hold the sixth spot in the West, but they’re just 3-11 against teams that are .600 or better and only one of those victories have come in the last four months.
+• The Lakers hold the sixth spot in the West, but they’re just 3-11 against teams that are .600 or better, and only one of those victories has come in the last four months.
 They could record a statement victory this weekend against the Knicks, Thuc Nhi Nguyen of the Los Angeles Times opines.
 “You play teams that are playing winning basketball and [have] winning records, it definitely can build some confidence in the group,” guard Luke Kennard said.
 “But I know even some of the close games we’ve lost just recently, I know we’ve done some really good things. … We know what we have in the locker room and in this group.”

-• The Clippers blew a chance to win their fourth straight and reach the .500 mark on Friday.
-They led San Antonio by 25 points in the third quarter but lost 116-112, per the Associated Press.
+• The Clippers blew a chance to win their fourth straight game and reach the .500 mark on Friday.
+They led San Antonio by 25 points in the third quarter but lost 116-112, per The Associated Press.
 They also wasted a season-high 26 points and four steals from veteran big man Brook Lopez.

-View Comments (3)
+View Comments (7)